Would you like to write for or be a part of Cycle magazine?

 You can use the Letters pages to comment on any cycling topic, but if you have a specific complaint or query about Cycling UK policy that you want answering, you should address it to the relevant national office staff member.

 Some general rules for letter content:

-• If you’re expressing likes or dislikes about the magazine, try to be specific.
+- If you’re expressing likes or dislikes about the magazine, try to be specific

-• Don’t send poetry.
+- Don’t send poetry

-• Try to be either timely (the letter relates to a letter or article in the previous issue) or timeless (the letter is about cycling, not the content of an earlier magazine).
+- Try to be either timely (the letter relates to a letter or article in the previous issue) or timeless (the letter is about cycling, not the content of an earlier magazine)

 Travellers’ Tales are never commissioned.
 If you’ve got a good idea for one, there’s no need to phone or enquire by post.
 Just get writing.
 We print the best of those we receive.
 Those that aren’t used initially are kept on file for possible future use.
 If you specifically request that a posted Travellers’ Tales submission be returned, it will be – subject to the inclusion of a stamped SAE.

 The most important element, however, is a spark of interest, originality or personality.
-And all of those things come from the writing.
-The best advice here is: try to write it like you’d speak it.
+And those things come from the writing.
+The best advice here is: write it like you’d speak it.
 This isn’t meant literally (we don’t want the article punctuated with ums and ahs).
 But we do want your ‘voice’.
 You’re not writing an essay or a policeman’s report, so you don’t need to ‘put your writing head on’.

-Try this instead: imagine you’re describing the events to a friend in a cafe or pub.
+Try this instead: imagine you’re describing the events to a friend in a café or pub.
 What do you start with?
 Do you begin by telling your friend how you planned your trip, or do you leap straight in with the edited highlights?
 Good journalism is just one person speaking to another by a different medium.